okfn/opendatahandbook-old/source/how-to-open-up-data/index.rst

 1. The price.
 They require much more development and maintainence than providing files.

 2. The expectations.
 In order to foster a community of users behind the system, it is important to provide certainty.
 When things go wrong, you will be expected to incur the costs of fixing them.

 Access to bulk data ensures that:

-a) there is no dependency on the original provider of the data, meaning that if a restructure or budget cycle changes the situation, the data are still available.
+* there is no dependency on the original provider of the data, meaning that if a restructure or budget cycle changes the situation, the data are still available.

-b) anyone else can obtain a copy and redistribute it.
+* anyone else can obtain a copy and redistribute it.
 This reduces the cost of distribution away from the source agency and means that there is no single point of failure.

-c) others can develop their own services using the data, because they have certainty that the data will not be taken away from them.
+* others can develop their own services using the data, because they have certainty that the data will not be taken away from them.

 Providing data in bulk allows others to use the data beyond its original purposes.
 For example, it allows it to be converted into a new format, linked